Video: Scrap.io - How to Start?

 Is it legal to buy apartment building owner email lists?

 Yes, under CAN-SPAM in the US.
-As long as your emails include a working unsubscribe link and a physical mailing address, and you don't use deceptive subject lines, you're within the law.
-GDPR applies for EU contacts and has stricter requirements around consent and data handling.
+As long as your emails include a working unsubscribe link and a physical mailing address, and you avoid deceptive subject lines, you're within the law β even for B2B, which the FTC confirms has no exemption.
+GDPR applies for EU contacts and adds stricter consent and data-handling requirements.

 How do I find apartment building owner contact information for free?

-County tax records, Zillow property data, and Google Maps are all free sources.
-The problem is speed — manually researching even 100 contacts can take days.
-It's useful for very small, hyper-targeted campaigns.
+County tax records, Zillow property data, and Google Maps are all free sources for apartment building owner contact information.
+The catch is speed β manually researching even 100 contacts can take days.
+Useful for tiny, hyper-targeted campaigns.
 For anything at scale, live data scraping is the only realistic option.

 What's the difference between an apartment mailing list and an email list?

 A mailing list gives you physical addresses for direct mail (postcards, letters).
 An email list gives you email addresses for digital outreach.
-Both are legitimate marketing channels.
+Both are legitimate channels.
 Email is faster, cheaper, and easier to measure.
-Direct mail has higher per-piece cost but can stand out in a crowded inbox — because there is no inbox.
+Direct mail costs more per piece but can stand out β because there's no crowded inbox.
+This is the core of the apartment complex mailing list vs email list debate.

 How many apartment buildings are there in the US?